456gy/Data-Analytics-Portfolio/README.md

 ## Projects
 1.	**Google Data Analytics Professional Certificate capstone projects:**
     - Cyclistic bike-share analysis case study
+The case study revolves around Cyclistic, a fictional bike-share company in Chicago.
+As a junior data analyst on the marketing team, you're tasked with understanding the differences in behavior between casual riders and annual members of Cyclistic's bike-share program.
+The company aims to convert casual riders into annual members to drive future growth.
+The analysis will involve examining historical bike trip data to identify trends that will inform the development of a new marketing strategy.
     - Wellness technology analysis case study

 Thank you for visiting my Data Analyst Portfolio Repository.
 I hope you find the projects here insightful and inspiring.